ManufacturaInd/shaarli-2004licious-theme/README.md

 [Julien Deswaef](http://xuv.be) was also an active user of del.icio.us until he switched to [Shaarli](https://github.com/shaarli/shaarli) in 2012.

-Around 2020, the then owner of the del.icio.us brand starting injecting ads in the feeds of the long gone users of the service.
+Around 2016, the then owner of the del.icio.us brand starting injecting ads in the feeds of the long gone users of the service.
 This triggered a discussion between Julien and Ricardo about reviving the old Delicious look on top of a Shaarli instance.
-And Ricardo made the most out of a slow Sunday to try his hand at creating a Shaarli theme -- emulating the 2004 look.
+Ricardo made the most out of a slow Sunday to try his hand at creating a Shaarli theme -- emulating the 2004 look.

 Authorship and development is shared with Julien Deswaef, who has been active improving the theme and making it work with recent versions of Shaarli.